Women's Rugby World Cup (RWC) 2021 (2022)

 - their faster style of play should be better suited to what is anticipated to be fairly dry conditions

-The women’s six nations in early 2021 will provide more insight on which European teams will be strongest come kick off time on the 18th of September!
-Then let’s not forget the Canadian women’s rugby team, currently 3rd in the world rugby rankings…
+The women’s six nations from Sat, 26 Mar 2022 – Sat, 30 Apr 2022 will provide more insight on which European teams will be strongest come kick off time on the 18th of September!

 The women’s world rugby union rankings, as at September 2020, are: